How to finance a boat: Lender options and alternatives

 If you’re taking out a secured loan, you may have to wait for a marine survey report.
 This report assesses the boat’s value, similar to how a home appraisal estimates the value of a home.

 The lender will run a hard credit check and may ask you for additional documentation before finalizing your loan paperwork.
-Funds are usually directly deposited into your bank account.
+Funds are usually directly deposited into your bank account or sent to the lender, depending on whether you apply for an unsecured or secured loan.

 Where to get a boat loan

-If you prefer in-person service and want to have all your accounts in one place, check on boat loan options with your local bank.
-Traditional banks may offer loyalty discounts on interest rates and fees related to boat financing if you’ve banked with them for several years.
+If you prefer in-person service and want to have all your accounts in one place, check boat loan options with your local bank.
+If you’ve had an account for several years, your bank may offer loyalty discounts on interest rates and fees related to boat financing.

 However, you’ll typically need to meet higher credit standards and the loan process may take longer than other types of lenders.
-If you’re in a hurry to set sail or want to move quickly on a purchase, a bank may not be the right choice for you — especially given some banks may not even offer boat loans.
+If you’re in a hurry to set sail or want to move quickly on a purchase, a bank may not be the right choice for you.

 Online lenders